igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 }
 ```

-When user moves mouse cursor over widget, different regions we need to override cursor
+When the user moves the mouse cursor over the widget, different regions we need to override cursor
-to help user understand what he can do.
+to help the user understand what he can do.
 Auxiliary methods to override cursor.

 ```
 void